Felton Rogers, June 17th, 2015

 NL: Can you tell me more about the PAL program?
 What that was, and how it got started?

-FR: Yeah, it was a copy of the PAL program that they have in New York City, where you involve your local community and the kids in activities, ah they can be local activities, and they would branch out to national activities.
+FR: Yeah, it was a copy of the PAL program that they have in New York City, where you involve your local community and the kids in activities.
+They can be local activities, and they would branch out to national activities.
 We go to churches, meetings, and ask if anyone in the community was interested in coaching a team.
 We provide the equipment for them.
 We provide the location.
 We provide the officials, okay, and we had the money to do that.
 We got very good response from both the east side and the west side.
-And we had kids participating in a league at ah, fourteen year olds and up, and the sixteen and up leagues.
+And we had kids participating in a league at fourteen year olds and up, and the sixteen and up leagues.
 Okay, in basketball, and in baseball.
 In basketball, we secured a couple of facilities, gyms, and had the officials.
 We had round robin tournaments during the winter time.
 Very successful.
 In the summertime we sponsored, I think, maybe four teams.
 One of the teams, the sixteen year old and older team, went to the national finals in Danville, Virginia, and took second place.
 Quaker Oats sponsored us.
 We were given vans from, I forget what auto dealership, but they gave us a couple of vans.
 My partner and I and another officer, the three of us, four of us actually, drove the kids to Danville, Virginia.
 It was a week tournament.
 Very successful.
 And the program is very big now I understand.
 I think it’s humongous and they’re still doing go work.
 I was proud to be a part of it.

-FR: Sure, ah, when a new officer comes into a precinct, and that precinct has complaints from the community that there are illegal activities going on in house, or someplace around, they want it closed down, they want police attention, they want it over with because it’s affecting the neighborhood, for sure.
+FR: Sure.
+When a new officer comes into a precinct, and that precinct has complaints from the community that there are illegal activities going on in house, or someplace around, they want it closed down, they want police attention, they want it over with because it’s affecting the neighborhood, for sure.
 Usually, when a new police officer comes into a precinct, they ask him to do an undercover sting, because the officer is not known in that precinct.
-I did them in the 5th precinct.
+I did them in the Fifth Precinct.
 What you do, is you have an officer go in, in plain clothes, into the facility, get into the facility, any way he can.
 And he’s to identify who let him in, who sold him liquor, approximately how many people are in there, if there was any gambling, who was the one that was cutting the pot, okay.
 And there’s a ten minute time frame from the time when the officer goes in, to the time when the officers on the outside are going to knock on the door and say, “Police,” you know, “open the door, were coming in.”
 Okay.
 And that’s how it works.
 When the policemen come in, obviously, they’re going to arrest everyone there.
-And, ah, the next morning, there’s the arraignments of all the people that were arrested.
+And the next morning, there’s the arraignments of all the people that were arrested.
 And, they pretty much give them tickets.
-In this case, it appears that, there were so many people in the place that, it took a long time for them to garner transportation to get all those people out of there, which meant a crowd starting forming, that’s basically what happened in this case.
+In this case, it appears that, there were so many people in the place that, it took a long time for them to garner transportation to get all those people out of there, which meant a crowd starting forming; that’s basically what happened in this case.
 And a mob mentality took over.
 And that’s the results of what happened, you know, later on.

 NL: Do you know who the police officer was that first entered that blind pig?